 G. Trousers - The fit of the trousers are key to complementing the sharp silhouette of the jacket.
 They should be slim cut, fitted at the waist, yet allowing for two fingers fit when buttoned up to ensure the waist isn't under too much strain.
 Trouser breaks should sweep the top of the shoe, with the back hem sitting lower than the front, to allow for natural movement when walking and avoiding too much of a rise when seated.
 You may also opt for turn-ups on the trouser hems - which work best with a slimmer cut.
 Meera explains: "Most suit trousers online come unfinished, which is great as you can get your ideal length and break which should be no more then 7/8th of inch for a clean sartorial finish.
 If the suit you've selected is finished, again, know your leg length when trying and measuring."

 Waistcoats - If you choose to add a waistcoat to your look, Gieves & Hawkes suggest: "Your waistcoat shouldn’t pull at the buttons but should give a flattering silhouette through the waist.
 Most waistcoats (or vests in the States) come with a strap and buckle on the back to adjust after a big lunch."

-When it comes to selecting fabric and pattern, aside from personal taste, it's important to think about the occasion for the suit, the season you'll be wearing it in and if it will be a real mainstay in your wardrobe - i.e. getting a lot of use.
+When it comes to selecting fabric and pattern, aside from personal taste, it's important to think about for what type of occasion the suit will be worn, the season you'll be wearing it in and if it will be a real mainstay in your wardrobe for everyday or something that little bit more special.

 For a suit that works all-year round, Meera recommends: "Most guys now need a wardrobe full of suits to transcend the seasons – resistant fabrics like our Harrods of London Zealander suits are great for durability and for everyday travel as the fabric doubles as travel-resistant cloth while keeping the fine micron quality."